thediveo/lxkns/docs/view-cpu-affinities.md

 control processes must meet strict scheduling deadlines, otherwise this results in expensive machinery stops or even damage.

-> [!WARNING] On hosts with "a lot" of logical CPUs browsers start to struggle
+> [!WARNING] On hosts with "a lot" of logical CPUs, all browsers (except socat)
-> with rendering large or many subtrees.
+> start to struggle with rendering large or many subtrees.
+At the time of this
+> writing, Firefox struggles much earlier than Chromium.

 This view lists all currently online logical CPUs ➊ by their numbers.
 Below each logical CPU are the roots ➋ of the two process/task hierarchies: